Meråker Line: Background

 Since the Middle Ages, both the Stjørdalen and Verdal valleys were important trade routes connecting Trøndelag and Jämtland.
 In particular, Levanger grew into an important trading town for Jämtland farmers, who would travel across the Verdal Mountains.
 The first public discussion of a railway was launched in Levanger in 1858; the initiative was pushed by Jämtland's governor Thome, who proposed a line via Verdal to Levanger.
 At the time, the Trondhjem–Støren Line was about to be built, and the commercial interests in Trondheim were more concerned with a southward connection along what would become the Røros Line to Oslo.
 An 1869 meeting in Sundsvall, Sweden, had proposed three routes for the line: via Verdal, via Meråker or as a branch from Røros.

 A road up Stjørdalen was built during the 1850s, connecting at Stjørdalshalsen to a steam ship service to Trondheim.
 A concern in Sweden was that Bottenviken could freeze up and that the Trondheimsfjord offered an ice-free alternative for export of timber.

 Trade from Norway to Sweden was limited, mostly due to the limited infrastructure.
 Norwegian trades argued that a railway would allow for the export of Norwegian fish to Sweden.

 A committee was appointed in 1870 to consider the railway, and was followed by on-site investigations to determine the railway's route.
 Similar investigations were carried out in Sweden.
 For the Norwegian side, costs were estimated to be at 4.7 million Norwegian kroner.
 Until 1875, Norway used the specidaler.
 Surveys along the Verdal route deemed it unsuitable.
 These studies presumed a narrow gauge (1067 mm) railway, common in Norway at the time.
 Operating profits were estimated to give a 4.5 percent return on capital.
 Shares in the railway company were offered for sale in 1871; the largest purchaser was Trondheim Municipality, who bought shares for 1.2 million kroner.
 In Trondheim alone, private investors bought an additional 3.6 million kroner in shares.

-In the spring of 1871, the line was considered by the Standing Committee for Railways in the Parliament of Norway.
+In the spring of 1871, the Standing Committee for Railways considered the line in the Parliament of Norway.
 The proposition failed 64-42.
-After a local railway committee was established, Parliament passed legislation to build the line on 2 May 1872.
+After establishing a local railway committee, Parliament passed legislation to build the line on 2 May 1872.
 The state would receive shares in the company equal to their monetary contribution.
-A suggestion from Johan Sverdrup that required the company to also borrow 1.4 million kroner failed 58-52.
+A suggestion from Johan Sverdrup that required the company to borrow 1.4 million kroner failed 58-52.
 In Sweden, the work was meeting resistance, and many Trondheim businessmen chose to purchase shares in the Swedish part of the line to secure the financing of the Swedish part.
 In 1873, the Parliament of Sweden voted to build a narrow gauge railway from Torpshammar to the Norwegian border; there was already a railway line from Torpshammar to Sundsvall, the Sundsvall–Torpshammars Railway.